AlbertShahumyan/cc26-drum-kit/README.md

-# CC26 Drum Kit
+# CC26 Drum Kit (School of Rock)

 ## About
-An interactive drum kit built in Godot 4 for the Creative Coding School of Rock assignment
+An interactive drum kit with visuals built in Godot 4 for the Creative Coding School of Rock assignment

 ## How to Play
 - A = Bass Drum